eis/vagrant-jenkins-gerrit/README.md

 Steps to run:

 1. git clone ...
-2. git submodule init
+2. git submodule update --init
-3. git submodule update
+3. vagrant up

-4. vagrant up
+**Note: currently this installs only Jenkins, not Gerrit!
+It's a work in progress!**